Euro Summer Sale Summer Sale 20% OFF France & UK 20% OFF France & UK Send-OFF

 Flight: $600 CAD

-It goes without saying that you can’t swim to the UK and so will need to purchase a flight.
 When entering the UK on a visa, they do not require a return ticket.
-This means that you only need to worry about the price of a one-way ticket when taking into account your total cost for moving to the UK.
+This means that you only need to worry about the price of a one-way ticket when taking into account your total cost for moving from Canada to UK.

 In the UK, an apartment is referred to as a flat.